 Some revolutionaries shook up a society with anger burning and guns blazing.
-Others study hard, knock down an unfair system one peg at a time, and speak truth to power while wearing a lace collar.
-That’s Ruth Bader Ginsburg.
+Others studied hard, knocked down an unfair system one peg at a time, and spoke truth to power while wearing a lace collar.
+That was Ruth Bader Ginsburg.

 She got two mottoes from her mother, Celia Bader (who marched for women’s suffrage):